Vincenzoos/android-event-management-app/README.md

 An Android app that allows event organizers to systematically keep track of events and related information, such as the number of tickets, locations, and status.

 Technology stack:
-database: room database then migrated to Firebase model architecture: Model-View-Controller
+- database: room database then migrated to Firebase
+- model architecture: Model-View-ViewModel
-language: Java
+- language: Java

 Features:
 - create a new account for an event organizer